sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ### Conclusion
-You have put together the main building blocks for the combined CIP Demonstration.
+You have put together the main building blocks for the combined ICP4I Demonstration.
 The only things left are to plug in the mobile app to make these api calls, and make a minor change to the microservices to use the on-premises based event streams versus the cloud.
 There is also a Watson Assistant (aka Conversations) bit that will be added as well.
 Keep an eye out for further sessions, as all of these items will be covered in a forthcoming remote enablement session later in this quarter.

 **End of Lab**